 We’ve compiled a list of beautiful trees for Canberra gardens that give shade and colour as well as being frost and drought hardy.
 These trees are suited to growing in Canberra’s hot summers and cold winters and will give you shade during summer months and let the sun shine in during winter.
-Make sure wherever you plant a tree you give it enough space to realise its potential height and canopy so it won’t interfere with powerlines or physical structures.
-Always check to see how invasive roots are if you are planting close to any hard structures.
+Many of these trees are available bare-rooted and can be planted during winter or early spring.
+It’s not advisable to plant them during the hot summer weather.

-Ornamental cherry tree
+7. Ornamental cherry tree